York, South Carolina, US, North Congress Street on a sunny, blue sky, spring day. Editorial credit: Nolichuckyjake / Shutterstock.com

 Wade Hampton Hicks House Hartsville, South Carolina.
 Image credit Jud McCranie, CC BY-SA 4.0, via Wikimedia Commons

-Christened in honor of Captain Thomas Edward Hart, Hartsville is situated along Prestwood Lake in Northeastern South Carolina’s Darlington County.
-With over 7,500 inhabitants, the town has multiple historic sites, including the Arcade Hotel, Davidson Hall on the Coker University campus, Wade Hampton Hicks House, E. W. Cannon House & Store, J. B. Gilbert House, etc. The 30-acre Kalmia Gardens, with its native flora, trails, and the Thomas Hart House (the residence of the town’s founder), is a must-visit for nature enthusiasts.
+Hartsville, named after Captain Thomas Edward Hart, is located by Prestwood Lake in Darlington County, Northeastern South Carolina.
+The town, home to over 7,500 residents, features several historic landmarks, such as the Arcade Hotel, Davidson Hall at Coker University, Wade Hampton Hicks House, E. W. Cannon House & Store, and J. B. Gilbert House, among others.
+Nature lovers will appreciate the 30-acre Kalmia Gardens, showcasing native plants, trails, and the Thomas Hart House, the founder's residence.

-Outdoorsy types can spend quality time amidst the greens at Hartsville’s countless parks like Centennial Park, Burry Park, Byerly Park, and The Vista.
-Architecture buffs get to learn more about the town’s history at the Hartsville Museum, while cultural enthusiasts can watch performances at the Center Theater, Black Creek Arts Center, and the Elizabeth Boatwright Coker Performing Arts Center.
-The town also hosts a variety of events like the Screen on the Green, the Hartsville Christmas Parade, and the Annual Mayor’s Christmas Tree Lighting at Burry Park.
+Outdoor enthusiasts can enjoy the green spaces in Hartsville’s numerous parks, including Centennial Park, Burry Park, Byerly Park, and The Vista.
+Architecture fans can delve into the town’s history at the Hartsville Museum, while cultural aficionados can enjoy performances at the Center Theater, Black Creek Arts Center, and the Elizabeth Boatwright Coker Performing Arts Center.
+Additionally, the town hosts various events, such as Screen on the Green, the Hartsville Christmas Parade, and the Annual Mayor’s Christmas Tree Lighting held at Burry Park.

 York